Satochi001/officiate-de-basket-/README.md

-# Basket ball  officiating app
+# Basket Ball  officiating app

-#officaiting app
-app still under build
+app is  still under build

 A new Flutter project.